Is gray paint still in style or is beige the new ‘it’ color?

 If you plan on selling in the next 2+ years, want to paint NOW, and don’t plan on repainting before you sell, don’t paint your walls gray.
 By the time you list your home, the world will be THAT MUCH CLOSER to the warmer end of things and gray will make your home look dated compared to more UPDATED homes on the market – gray is NOT timeless or trend-proof.
 Instead, choose a warmer neutral that suits the finishes in your home (hopefully) or at the very least, find your home’s best white.

-Sure, if you want to do one or two rooms, it’s cool beans with me, but I’d think twice before doing an open layout or your WHOLE HOME in a gray paint colour.
+Sure, if you want to do one or two rooms, it’s cool beans with me, but I’d think twice before doing an open layout or your WHOLE HOME in a gray paint color.

-This living room was updated from the rich beige trends of the early 2000s with a soft greige paint colour
+This living room was updated from the rich beige trends of the early 2000s with a soft greige paint color

 IF YOUR WALLS ARE ALREADY GRAY & YOU’RE SELLING YOUR HOME SOON

 If your walls are already gray and you’re selling soon – don’t worry, it’s all good.
 Gray is still popular enough that your home won’t look outdated.
 However, if you have a room or two that need freshening up, I suggest transitioning into a more modest neutral or at least a good white paint color.

 IF YOU’RE STAYING IN YOUR HOME & ALREADY HAVE GRAY OR PLAN ON USING GRAY

 I’m with you!
 I have four different grays in our home right now and THREE of them aren’t going anywhere (the fourth is up for grabs).
 I say – FILL YOUR LIL GRAY BOOTS, in fact, I’ve written dozens of blog posts on the best gray paint colors!